Fourth Executive Committee (2026-2028)

 Dr Chrystal Fong is a Family Physician with over 15 years of experience in clinical practice with a special interest in preventative health care, wellness, and chronic disease management.
 She holds a Fellowship in Family Medicine from The Royal Australian College of General Practitioners and is a member of the College of Family Physicians Singapore.
 Other certifications include a Certificate in Skin Cancer from The University of Queensland, Certificate in Aesthetic Medicine from the American Academy of Aesthetic Medicine and a Certificate in Personal Training.

+Dr Fong is an active sports person and holds a certificate in Personal Training.
+She has keen interests in lifestyle medicine, medical technology and longevity themed medical care.
 Her personal mantra is 'The world is changed by your example, not your opinion'.
 She would like to contribute and make an impact towards better health outcomes for individuals and for generations.

 Executive Committee Member